Katsu08/SOME_ISSUES_TEMPLATE/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Passes linters and test, also is building.
 - [ ] Doesn't have spelling or grammatical problems.
 - [ ] Doesn't have unnecessary comments or debugging code.
+- [ ] The branch is updated with the last dev branch changes.